kojodoc/kojodoc.github.io/contribute.md

 * Head on over to the [source code](https://github.com/kojodoc/kojodoc.github.io) of this website and [open an issue](https://github.com/kojodoc/kojodoc.github.io/issues).
 * For those familiar with Git - clone the [source code](https://github.com/kojodoc/kojodoc.github.io) for this website, make changes in your copy of the site, and then send a pull request.

+### License and Copyright information

-The contents of this site are licensed under the free [GNU GPL](https://www.gnu.org/licenses/gpl-3.0-standalone.html) license.
-You will retain copyrights on any contributions that you make, but will share the copyrights with [The Kogics Foundation](http://wiki.kogics.net/kogics-foundation) (the umbrella not-for-profit organization behind Kojo).
+The contents of this site are licensed under the Creative Commons [CC BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/).

+If you make a contribution, you will retain your copyright on your contribution, but will share the copyright with [The Kogics Foundation](http://wiki.kogics.net/kogics-foundation) (the umbrella not-for-profit organization behind Kojo).